The Sciatic Runway

 Plantar fascitis comprises of fibrous connective tissue originating from the periosteum of the medial calcaneal tubercle, it is important to note for therapists, that it blends with the Achilles tendon, intrinsic plantar flexion muscles and even the skin and subcutaneous tissue.
 The role of the “plantar fascia adds critical stability to a loaded foot.” (www.physio-pedia.com).

 So how when do we massage as opposed to stretching?

 I recommend the following treatment method.
 Begin with the piriformis muscle and gluteus maximus, that’s right, at the beginning of the ‘sciatic runway’.
 A cross friction technique is recommended and a study by (Kanwal, Khan, Awan et al 2018) on Stretching Exercises Versus Deep Friction Massage for the Management of Piriformis Syndrome concluded that “cross friction massage is more effective in reducing pain and improving functional abilities in patients with piriformis syndrome as compare to stretching exercises”.
 Moving down the sciatic runway massage the GM, piriformis, TFL, ITB, hamstrings, anterior tibial, gastrocnemeus, achilles tendon and plantar and flexion muscles of the feet.
 Trigger point therapy can also be included during the treatment process.
 The aim of using the described method and techniques is to reduce chronic tension, lengthen the muscles and encourage blood circulation to muscles, ligaments and tendons and ultimately release the plantar fascia in the feet.

 Your homework: massage the lower limbs every night; piriformis stretches such as pigeon pose at least twice a week; and weekly relaxation such as meditation.
-In time weekly treatments can be reduced to fortnightly and so on, provided you are maintaining home practise.
+In time weekly treatments can be reduced to fortnightly and so on, provided you are maintaining home practice.